Introduction

 Public holidays receive special treatment because they are not like any other normal day.
 Depending on their job schedule, each employee might get different treatment when public holidays are concerned.

-On Talexio, public holidays are further distinguished by having their hours and rates directly accessible from the Special Rates section of the payslip.
+On Talexio, public holidays are further distinguished by having their hours and rates directly accessible from the Overtime and Extra Basic Hours section of the payslip.

 Deriving the hours